 As federal employees, all new psychologists are covered by the Federal Employee Retirement System, a pension plan which includes several attractive options for sheltering extra income, similar to a 401K plan.
 Bureau employees may retire after twenty years, provided they have reached the age of 50, or at age 45 with 25 years of service, and receive a full pension.
 The Bureau is an Equal Opportunity Employer.
-However, in accordance with Public Law 100-238, applicants for entry level staff positions must be under the age of 37 at the time of appointment, with waivers possible through age 39.
+However, in accordance with Public Law 100-238, applicants for entry-level staff positions must be under the age of 37 at the time of appointment.